-One-of-a-kind ArtString pendant out of Lyle Lovett’s guitar strings designed by jeweler and breast cancer survivor Elisa Guida.
+One-of-a-kind guitar string pendant made out of Lyle Lovett’s used/played guitar strings.
+Designed by jeweler and 2x breast cancer survivor Elisa Guida.
 Pendant is app.
 1 3/8″ and comes with a 5mm pink Swarovski crystal and 2-4mm aurora borealis Swarovski crystals.
 Pendant comes with a 16, 18 or 20″ sterling silver chain with lobster clasp.
-This piece is made to order and takes approximately 3-4 weeks to complete.
+Due to the high demand of the StringsforaCURE® jewelry orders take 6-8 weeks to complete.
 Pendant is hand-made and may vary slightly.
-If you want a different color for your 5mm Swarovski crystal email email@example.com
+If you want a different Swarovski crystal color email email@example.com

 Artist Biography by Stephen Thomas Erlewine